drcokefloat/sepsis-screening/README.md

 6. Download the results using the provided link

+## CSV Encoding Note

+If you encounter encoding errors when uploading CSV files, try the following:

+1. Use the provided `clean_sample_data.csv` which is guaranteed to be UTF-8 encoded
+2. For your own data files:
+   - Open your CSV in a text editor like Notepad++ or VS Code
+   - Save the file with UTF-8 encoding
+   - Alternatively, the app now attempts to handle multiple encodings automatically

 ## Sample Data

-A sample dataset (`sample_data.csv`) is included in this repository for testing purposes.
+A sample dataset (`clean_sample_data.csv`) is included in this repository for testing purposes.
 It contains 12 mock research records related to sepsis, antimicrobial resistance, and diagnostic methods.
 Each record includes title, abstract, authors, publication year, and journal information.

 ## Input Data Format